-In addition to its 0% foreign transaction fee, there are some other reasons why the AAdvantage Platinum Select Card is ideal for use abroad.
-To start, you’ll earn extra rewards on any flights you take abroad (and domestically) if you fly with American Airlines, as well as get perks like preferred boarding.
-Plus, AAdvantage Platinum Select is on the Mastercard network, which is the most accepted credit card network worldwide.
+In addition to its 0% foreign transaction fee, there are some other reasons why the Citi AAdvantage Platinum Select is ideal for use abroad.
+To start, you’ll earn extra rewards on any flights you take abroad (and domestically) if you fly with American Airlines.
+You’ll also get perks like preferred boarding and free checked bags.
+Plus, Citi AAdvantage Platinum Select is on the Mastercard network, which is the most accepted credit card network worldwide.

 Citi® / AAdvantage® Platinum Select® World Elite Mastercard®

-If you want a Citi credit card with 0% foreign transaction fees and $0 annual fee, consider the Costco Anywhere Visa® Card by Citi.
-It’s on the VISA network, so its worldwide acceptance also makes it a worthy travel companion.
-And it earns 4% cash back on eligible gas for the first $7,000 per year, 3% on restaurants and travel, 2% on Costco and Costco.com purchases, 1% on all other purchases.
+If you want a Citi credit card with 0% foreign transaction fees and $0 annual fee, consider the Costco Credit Card.
+It’s on the Visa network, so its worldwide acceptance also makes it a worthy travel companion.
+The card also offers 4% cash back on eligible gas (up to $7,000 spent per year), 3% back on restaurants and travel, 2% back on Costco and Costco.com purchases, and 1% back on all other purchases.